Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kMRu9njOTE0.md

 ### Transcript

-> any more destructible elements planned i'd like to explore more things in obelisk that would be cool i i don't know though but that would be really cool because right now it's just the big rocks right basically
+> any more destructible elements planned I'd like to explore more things in obelisk that would be cool- I don't know though but that would be really cool because right now it's just the big rocks right basically